nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 *  `edit 1 hp/91234567 eml/johndoe@example.com` Edits the phone number and email address of the 1st patient to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy dob/20/07/1964 Crower t/` Edits the name and date of birth of the 2nd patient to be `Betsy Crower` and `20/07/1964` respectively, and clears all existing tags.
+*  `edit 2 n/Betsy Crowe dob/20/07/1964 risk/ t/` Edits the name and date of birth of the 2nd patient to be `Betsy Crower` and `20/07/1964` respectively, and clears all existing tags and risk.

 ### Adding a remark to a patient's information : `remark` <a name="remark-patient"/>